davidmoten/rxjava2-file/README.md

     .pollInterval(1, TimeUnit.MINUTES)
     .build();
 ```
+## Backpressure
+When `tailLines` or `tailBytes` is used a conversion to `Flowable` occurs on the `WatchEvent` stream.
+This is desirable to handle large amounts of data being tailed in combination with a slow processor (e.g. a network call).
+The default strategy is BUFFER but the strategy is specifiable in the `tailLines` and `tailBytes` builders.

 ## Non-blocking and blocking
 Two alternatives are supported by the library for getting file change events from a `WatchService`.
 The `nonBlocking()` builder methods configure the stream to use events via `WatchService.poll` which is a non-blocking call (but may involve some I/O?).
 The `blocking()` builder methods configure the stream to use events via `WatchService.take` which is a blocking call.